Lightnet/lance-gg-pong/README.md

 # lance-gg pong

 # Information:
- This project is copy of the lance-gg pong build test as src files are not touch.
-By using the gulp script to auto build scripts for easy to test out on how to export files and setup.
+ This project is copy of the github lance-gg pong.
+By using the npm gulp task script to build server, client, and browser-sync scripts for developement.

 # Notes:
  * Module package of lance-gg pathing config seem give errors of version 2.0.5 build.
+ * gulp-nodemon doesn't work well as it doesn't stop server
+ * Partly config for developement build
+ * babel config are in gulpfile.js

 # Programs:
  * Visual Studio Code 1.21.1